 Meningitis - gram-negative

 Bacteria are one type of germ that may cause meningitis.
 Gram-negative bacteria are a type of bacteria that behave in a similar manner in the body.
-They are called gram-negative because they turn pink when tested in the laboratory with a special stain called Gram stain.
+They are called gram-negative because they turn pink when tested in the lab with a special stain called Gram stain.

 Causes